Nobob1905/e-commerce-website/README.md

 password: 0987654321

 Run docker:
-Step 1: Open docker desktop
+How to run:
-Step 2: Run "docker-compose up --build" to build container
+Step 1: Open "docker desktop"
-Step 3: If you want to stop, use "docker compose down"
+Step 2: run "docker-compose up --build" in root folder (source folder) Step 3: Go to "http://localhost:5000" and enjoy the app Step 4: If you want to stop the application, use "Ctrl + C" Step 5: If you want to remove all containers, use "docker-compose down"